mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 {#nn-sigmoid}
 ![Sigmoid Function and Derivative of Sigmoid Function (SigmoidP)](images/nn_sigmoid.png)

-Simple neural network architectures with just one or two hidden layers are easy to train using backpropagation and I have from scratch code for doing s in several of my previous books.
+Simple neural network architectures with just one or two hidden layers are easy to train using backpropagation and I have from scratch code for this several of my previous books.
 However, here we are using Hy to write models using the TensorFlow framework which has the huge advantage that small models you experiment with on your laptop can be scaled to more parameters (usually this means more neurons in hidden layers which increases the number of weights in a model) and run in the cloud using multiple GPUs.

 Except for pendantic purposes, I now never write neural network code from scratch, instead I take advantage of the many person-years of engineering work put into the development of frameworks like TensorFlow, PyTorch, mxnet, etc. We now move on to two examples built with TensorFlow.

 ## Deep Learning

-Deep Learning models are generally understood to have many more hidden layers than than simple multi-layer perceptron neural networks and often comprise multiple simple models combined together in series or in parallel.
+Deep Learning models are generally understood to have many more hidden layers than simple multi-layer perceptron neural networks and often comprise multiple simple models combined together in series or in parallel.
 Complex architectures can be iteratively developed by manually adjusting the size of model components, changing the components, etc. Alternatively, model architecture search can be automated.
-At Capital One, I used Google's
+At Capital One I used Google's
 [AdaNet project](https://github.com/tensorflow/adanet) that efficiently searches for effective model architectures inside a single TensorFlow session.
 The model architecture used here is simple: one input layer representing the input values in a sample of University of Wisconsin cancer data, one hidden layer, and an output layer consisting of one neuron whose activation value will be interpreted as a prediction of benign or malignant.

 The material in this chapter is intended to serve two purposes:

 - If you are already familiar with Deep Learning and TensorFlow then the examples here will serve to show you how to call the TensorFlow APIs from Hy.
-- If you have little or no exposure with Deep Learning then the short Hy language examples will provide you with concise code to experiment and you can then decide to study further.
+- If you have little or no exposure with Deep Learning then the short Hy language examples will provide you with concise code to experiment with and you can then decide to study further.

 I recommend two online Deep Learning course sequences.
 For no cost, Jeremy Howard provides lessons at [fast.ai](https://fast.ai) that are very good and the later classes use PyTorch which is a framework that is similar to TensorFlow.
 For a modest cost Andrew Ng provides classes at [deeplearning.ai](https://www.deeplearning.ai/) that use TensorFlow.
 I have been working in the field of machine learning since the 1980s, but I still take Andrew's online classes to stay up to date.
 In the last eight years I have taken his Stanford University machine learning class twice and also his complete course sequence using TensorFlow.
 I have also worked through much of Jeremy's material.
 I recommend both course sequences without reservation.